Protecting a critically endangered species

 How we protect critically endangered African penguins from extinction

 Since co-founder Kruger du Plessis was raised in South Africa, we have a strong tie to the country.
 We work with our partners in South Africa to bolster critically endangered African penguin populations in the wild.
 Our partners’ generous spirits touch us, and we share their excitement about working with the critically endangered (and adorable) African penguins.
 There’s something magical about working together to save a species from extinction.
-If we can protect one species, we will leave the world brighter for future generations.
+If we can protect this iconic species, we will leave the ocean ecosystems healthier and the world brighter for future generations.

 Programs